MarcMogdanz/marcmogdanz.de/content/posts/guide-netherlands.md

 In The Netherlands the employee needs to pay their health insurance themselves so you'll pay your premium from your _net salary_.
 Some other countries, like Germany, have a system in place where the employer pays your health insurance from your _gross salary_.
 This is **not** the case here, so keep in mind your net salary is exclusive of your health insurance premium.

 The price of your health insurance consists of two parts, your premium _(premie)_ and your copay _(eigen risico)_.
 You'll pay your premium each month but some health insurance companies also offer you to pay it every 3, 6 or 12 months for a small discount.
 The copay works basically in a "you have to pay a maximum of your copay per year" yourself.
-The minimum copay for 2022 is 385 Euro, so if your medicine/therapy costs 500 Euro, you'll have to pay 385 Euro yourself and the remaining 115 Euro and everything above that will be covered for the rest of the calendar year.
+The minimum copay for 2022 is 385 EUR, so if your medicine/therapy costs 500 EUR, you'll have to pay 385 EUR yourself and the remaining 115 EUR and everything above that will be covered for the rest of the calendar year.
 Some health insurance companies allow you to set a higher copay and offer you a lower premium which may be beneficial if you're healthy and/or don't take use of your health insurance.
 Children are covered by their parents health insurance and have no own premium/copay.

 Small note, you'll have to pay for your health insurance retroactive beginning from the date of your registration, not when you actually took the insurance policy.
 Best to keep money aside each month until you've figured it out so you're not getting hit with a surprise bill.